reTHINK-project/dev-registry-global/README.md

 ### 0.2.5

+- finalized implementation of changes to dataset and schema
+- added "schemaVersion" to dataset
+- DatasetTool updated
+- Responses now use HTTP response codes

+### 0.2.2

 - dataset and schema have been updated to contain "userIDs" and "defaults".
 - DatasetTool updated
-- Responses now use HTTP response codes

 ### 0.2.1